-The Ohio Newspapers Foundation was formed in 1976 by members of The Ohio Newspaper Association.
+The Ohio News Media Foundation was formed in 1976 by members of The Ohio News Media Association.
 The Foundation is a non-profit organization operated for charitable, scientific, literary and educational purposes with a view to achieving the highest standards of excellence and professionalism in all phases of journalism and newspaper publishing.
 These goals are pursued through research and educational programs and activities that include the following:

 University Journalism Program